 Bonsai was one of her hobbies, and she started making pots for her own trees.
 With the many contacts made on the internet and interactive discussions, she started to make more Bonsai pots.
 Morea’s approach is constant renewal.
 Interest in Bonsai is growing in Europe.
 Even though Bonsai ceramic belongs to the applied arts, she aims to make every Bonsai pot into an unique ceramic object.
 Every Bonsai pot is a new experiment in this search.

 Address: Gennep, Holland

-I’m always searching for new materials, new glazes etc. to distinguish my pots from other bonsai pots.
-About the stamps: I have 2 stamps, the stamp on the left means ‘forest’ writed in ‘Kanji’ one of the three most used writing systems in Japan, the second stamp are my initials SR.
+I’m always searching for new materials, new glazes etc. to distinguish my pots from other Bonsai pots.
+About the stamps: I have 2 stamps, the stamp on the left means ‘forest’ written in ‘Kanji’ one of the three most used writing systems in Japan, the second stamp are my initials SR.

 Address: Les réaux, 18300 Sens Beaujeu, France

 Mario Remeggio (Certre) (IT)

 I started making Bonsai pots was because I was fascinated by the tradition and innovation of it.
 There are a few characteristics of my pots: The first characteristic of my work is that I try to make the right color for the pot requested by the customer as good as possible.
 The second characteristic is that I aim to make every pot unique, resistant to low temperatures; this is one of the reasons that our pots are fired after some tests including firing the chosen material for the pot and tests to see how the glaze turns out after firing.
 These tests are done for every pot, because for every pot different materials, glaze and so on, are used.